YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 For this purpose we need a notion of _abstract type_.
 OCaml also has a notion of abstract type which refers to a type constructor whose equation and representation is hidden from the user and is considered incompatible with any other type.
-However, the abstract type that we are talking about here is a different concept, and it comes from the fact that some recurive types can be defined in the following way, say we want to define a list:
+However, the abstract type that we are talking about here is a different concept, and it comes from the fact that some recurive types can be defined in the following way.
+Say we want to define a list:
 ```ocaml
 module MyList = struct
 type ('a, 'b) t = Nil | Cons of 'a * 'b